This information is intended for use by health professionals

 Dosage should start at 600 mg daily increasing by 200 mg at three-day intervals until control is achieved.
 This is generally within the dosage range 1000 – 2000 mg per day, i.e. 20 – 30 mg/kg/day body weight (to the nearest whole 50 mg sachet).
 Where adequate control is not achieved within this range the dose may be further increased to 2500 mg per day.

-Initial dosage should be 400 mg/day (irrespective of weight) with spaced increases until control is achieved; this is usually within the range 20 – 30 mg/kg body weight per day (to the nearest whole 50 mg sachet.
+Children over 20 kg: Initial dosage should be 400 mg/day (irrespective of weight) with spaced increases until control is achieved; this is usually within the range 20 – 30 mg/kg body weight per day (to the nearest whole 50 mg sachet.
 Where adequate control is not achieved within this range the dose may be increased to 35 mg/kg body weight per day.
-Above 40 mg/kg/day, clinical chemistry and haematological parameters should be monitored.
+In children requiring doses higher than 40 mg/kg/day, clinical chemistry and haematological parameters should be monitored.